llvm/circt/docs/RationaleSymbols.md

 Within a `firrtl` or `hw` module, many entities may exist which can be referenced outside the module.
 Operations and ports (and memory ports), need to define symbol-like data to allow forming non-SSA linkage between disparate elements.
-To accomplish this, an attribute named `inner_sym` is attached, providing a scoped symbol-like name to the element.
-An operation with an `inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable` and a `Symbol` .  `InnerSymbolTable` operations must reside within an `InnerRefNamespace`.
-The `inner_sym` attribute must be an `InnerSymAttr` which defines the inner symbols attached to the operation and its fields.
+To accomplish this, an attribute named `hw.inner_sym` is attached, providing a scoped symbol-like name to the element.
+An operation with an `hw.inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable` and a `Symbol` .  `InnerSymbolTable` operations must reside within an `InnerRefNamespace`.
+The `hw.inner_sym` attribute must be an `InnerSymAttr` which defines the inner symbols attached to the operation and its fields.
 Operations containing an inner symbol must implement the `InnerSymbol` interface.